avayler/launches-pairing/README.md

 # launches-pairing
-avayler-test
+## Avayler-test

+Replaced:
-replaced Nextjs with React 18
+  * Nextjs with React 18

-Webpack with Vite
+  * Webpack with Vite

-Jest with Vitest
+  * Jest with Vitest

-Babel with SWC
+  * Babel with SWC

-used TS, tanstack query with axios for "headless frontend" ;) ,
+Used TS, Tanstack Query with Axios for "headless frontend" ;)

-TailwindCSS, Framer Motion for looks
+TailwindCSS, Framer Motion for looks.

 thank you

 Michal Kurzewski